New-look Lakers renew rivalry with Warriors

-The Golden State Warriors get an opportunity to congratulate the NBA’s new scoring king, welcome back an old friend and take a glance at the new-look Los Angeles Lakers all at the same time when the Pacific Division rivals meet Saturday night in San Francisco.
+The Golden State Warriors will take a glance at the new-look Los Angeles Lakers when the Pacific Division rivals meet Saturday night in San Francisco.

 The head-to-head is the second of the season between teams separated by three wins in the current duel for lower-end playoff spots or play-in berths in the Western Conference, but the first since LeBron James passed Kareem Abdul-Jabbar for the No. 1 spot on the all-time scoring list.

-“He’s just a machine, he’s healthy and a physical force night after night,” Warriors coach Steve Kerr gushed earlier this week.
-“I also appreciate the fact that he’s for most of his career been more of a point forward than a scoring wing.
-So it’s ironic that the all-time leading scorer is a guy more known at least for much of his career as a passer, so it shows how great he is and how versatile he is.”

-James had 31 points when the Lakers lost 123-109 in San Francisco in the second game of the season.
+James won’t play against the Warriors. however.
+The Lakers said Saturday he will miss the game as he continues to deal with left ankle soreness.
+He had 31 points when the Lakers lost 123-109 in San Francisco in the second game of the season.

 He scored 38 to break the scoring record on Tuesday night against Oklahoma City.
 His total stands at 38,390, three more than Abdul-Jabbar.

-The 38-year-old James sat out Thursday’s 115-106 home loss to the Milwaukee Bucks with a sore ankle, but likely will return against the Warriors as the Lakers quickly attempt to fold new players into a run at the playoffs over the final 26 games of the regular season.
+The 38-year-old James sat out Thursday’s 115-106 home loss to the Milwaukee Bucks with the sore ankle, but the Lakers will need him as they quickly attempt to fold new players into a run at the playoffs over the final 26 games of the regular season.

 The Lakers added D’Angelo Russell, Malik Beasley, Jarred Vanderbilt and Mo Bamba at the trade deadline, having already picked up Rui Hachimura earlier.